 Ibukun Beecroft: I started my career in Risk Advisory as an intern.
 I worked predominantly in the banking industry in my home country of Nigeria, having the opportunity to travel across the country for business.
 I’ve since worked at Deloitte for 16 years!

-As partner in Risk Advisory, Deloitte Nigeria, I provide strategic direction and guidance to clients in enterprise risk management, internal controls and corporate governance.
+As partner in Risk Advisory, Deloitte Nigeria, I provide strategic direction and guidance to clients in enterprise risk management, internal controls, and corporate governance.
 I set goals for my team, lead and manage our group, and help my team achieve their goals.
 I also act as an ambassador for Deloitte.
 It’s important that I make sure clients get the most out of their relationship with us while making sure we bring the best of Deloitte to them.

-One of my favourite aspects of my role is being a mentor to young women in Risk Advisory and helping them achieve leadership roles.
+One of my favorite aspects of my role is being a mentor to young women in Risk Advisory and helping them achieve leadership roles.
 I’m very passionate about mentorship.
 When I first joined Deloitte, I was assigned to a coach to help me navigate my new role and provide guidance as I grew in my career.
-I am grateful for this experience Deloitte has provided me and it has inspired me to continue in Risk Advisory.
+I am grateful for this experience Deloitte has provided me, and it has inspired me to continue in Risk Advisory.
 Having the right set of people guiding you at the right time makes all the difference.

 Where do companies often struggle when it comes to internal controls implementation?

 Ibukun Beecroft: Many companies struggle when they don’t have management buy-in, or leadership hasn’t set the right tone at the top.
-Internal controls cascade across an organisation, so it’s important for leadership to set an example because when corporate vision is not clearly defined, problems are more likely to arise.
-It’s critical for organisations to be held accountable when it comes to implementing internal controls, follow the right process and be transparent.
+Internal controls cascade across an organization, so it’s important for leadership to set an example because when corporate vision is not clearly defined, problems are more likely to arise.
+It’s critical for organizations to be held accountable when it comes to implementing internal controls, follow the right process and be transparent.

 Another reason companies might experience struggles during implementation is because management might not mentally be ready to make the shift.
-If organisations are accustomed to an old process, it might be more difficult to implement controls.
+If organizations are accustomed to an old process, it might be more difficult to implement controls.